 Why It's Time To Consider Long-Term Care Planning

 Health Insurance 101

 To start with, most people don't realize that health insurance and ACA plans (Obamacare) for those under age 65 provide almost ZERO coverage for Long-Term Care.
-Thus, millions of Americans think they're covered for chronic or debilitating illnesses when they're actually uninsured for those conditions.
+Thus, millions of Americans think they're covered for chronic or debilitating illnesses when many of those conditions are excluded by most policies or plans.

 Then there's Medicare and Medicaid...Both have limitations on coverage and how one qualifies for that coverage.
 Even more problematic is that both programs could see significant changes due to government budget constraints in the future.

 A Look At Medicare

-Medicare is now the primary health insurance provider to those 65 and older, and it is meant to cover acute illness, disease and injuries.
-With respect to Long-Term Care, benefits may be available (1) for possibly the first 100 days per benefit period, (2) in a skilled nursing facility or (3) when someone enters a facility within 30 days after hospitalization of at least three days AND skilled care is required to recover.
+Medicare is the primary health insurance provider to those 65 and older, and it is meant to cover acute illness, disease, and injuries.
+With respect to Long-Term Care, some benefits may be available (1) for possibly the first 100 days per benefit period, (2) in a skilled nursing facility or (3) when someone enters a facility within 30 days after hospitalization of at least three days AND skilled care is required to recover.

 However, Medicare does NOT cover custodial care, chronic care, or age-related care.
 Not only could care be necessary for an extended period, but the cost associated with providing care for “activities of daily living” can also be extraordinarily high.
 Keep in mind that Medicare was created in 1965 when the average life span was just 68 years.
 The program was never DESIGNED to provide care for a "Boomer" generation with life expectancy now longer than ever.
 Changes, in some way, shape, or form, are a near certainty...